aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/autofilter/match-all-blank-cells-in-the-list/_index.md

 | fieldIndex     | integer | query    | Zero‑based index of the column to which the filter is applied.         |
 | folder         | string  | query    | The folder path in storage where the workbook is located.              |
 | storageName    | string  | query    | The name of the Aspose Cloud storage.                                   |

+**Notes:** The endpoint supports only .xlsx files and the maximum worksheet size is limited by the service plan.

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/AutoFilter/PostWorksheetMatchBlanks) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.